 Rounding out the cast were the lizard brothers Anton and Matt Brooke, who would do nothing but try and cause trouble for Nicky and his friends.
 An early version of Charmy Bee was also featured in the comic, although it is unknown what role he played, beyond being a friend toward Sonic and/or Nicky.

-Except for Tails, nobody knows that Nicky is actually Sonic the Hedgehog, neither himself.
+Except for Tails, nobody knows that Nicky is actually Sonic the Hedgehog, including himself.

-Unfortunately, not much more about the series is known as copies of the original strips are extremely rare.
+Very little is known about this manga series, as copies of the original strips are extremely rare.
 Unlike the Dash & Spin series done years later by Shogakukan, the strip was never collected into volumes, remaining as a Shogaku Yonensei exclusive.
 It is also unknown how many issues the strip ran for, the only concrete fact being that there were at least six produced.